The spectral density of dense random networks and the breakdown of the Wigner semicircle law: Introduction

 Our paper is organized as follows.
-In the next section we define the adjacency matrix of networks and the spectral density.
+In the next section we define the adjacency matrix of random networks and the spectral density.
 Section \ref{confmodel} introduces the configuration model and defines the degree distributions studied in this work.
 In section \ref{bbba}, we present numeric and analytic results for the dense limit of the spectral density for each example of degree distribution.
-The condition for the breakdown of the Wigner law and the classification of the different universal behaviours are discussed in section \ref{assa}.
+Section \ref{bbba} explains how the analytic equations for the spectral density are obtained from the dense limit of the resolvent equations, while in section \ref{rigor} we derive these equations from the main theorem in reference \cite{Dembo}.
+The condition for the breakdown of the Wigner semicircle law and the classification of the different universal behaviours are discussed in section \ref{assa}.
 We summarize our results and conclude in section \ref{gugu}.